2019 Countywide Chipping Schedule

 ¨ SCFSC cannot chip timber harvest debris or material from orchards or vacant lot

-¨ Piles need to be complete by end date
+¨ Piles need to be complete by the application due date

 ¨ Be aware that using power tools near dry vegetation can ignite a fire.
 Have water nearby.